 Sharing our step by step tips for installing this budget savvy walkway.
-Using traditional materials like gravel, mulch or crushed brick, makes this project affordable and beginner friendly.
+Using traditional materials, like gravel, mulch or crushed brick, this project is affordable and beginner friendly.

 During my parent’s home renovation, one of the biggest goals was to add inviting curb appeal and to spruce up the front exterior.
 Oddly, there was never a path to the front door.
 We were on a tight timeline and a budget, so a gravel path was the perfect solution.
 This simple little project made a HUGE difference!

 In about a weekend’s time, you’ll have a natural-looking, weed-free way to walk through your perfect landscape.
 These installs are great ways to cover unsightly high-traffic areas where grass just won’t grow.
 You aren’t limited to just a path!
 You can use these steps to create seating areas, fire pits, or cover areas that are hard to mow.